How I Avoid A Hangover: What To Do Before, During & After Drinking Alcohol

 As someone who had their share of boozy nights before quitting drinking in 2010, I know what it's like to be left with a nasty hangover.
-And while I've never felt better since giving up alcohol completely, I know that most of us still want to enjoy seasonal spirits this holiday — without harming their health or suffering a major headache the morning after.
+And while I've never felt better since giving up alcohol completely, I know that most of us still want to enjoy a drink or two — without harming their health or suffering a major headache the morning after.

-So here's what I recommend you do before, during and after drinking alcohol this season to help limit the damage:
+So here's what I recommend you do before, during and after drinking alcohol to help limit the damage:

 1. Commit to your exact limit.